7 Delicious Chaga Mushroom Recipes

 The coconut and vanilla make a nice complement to the earthy flavor the chaga tea brings to the mix.
 Toss this in the blender for a slushy treat on a hot day, or add almond milk to intensify the coconut flavor.

-- 3/4 of a glass of cooled Chaga tea
+2. Add 3 to 5 ice cubes to 3/4 of a glass of cooled Chaga Tea

-- Add 7-10 drops of vanilla liquid Stevia (NuNaturals)
+3. Add 7-10 drops of vanilla liquid Stevia (NuNaturals) to the glass

 Transform yummy vegan ice cream into an antioxidant, adaptogenic, superfood powerhouse by adding Wild Remedies Chaga Extract with Ceylon Cinnamon